 A holding company provides benefits which are impossible to provide via a single business entity.
 Holding companies are created the same way other companies are, and may be either LLCs or Corporations.
 Instead of engaging in operations, they merely own and control other companies and assets.
 The company can engage in operations via subsidiaries or sister companies when needed.
 Assets may also be loaned or leased to third parties.
 The intent is to isolate liabilities, provide anonymity where possible and minimize taxes when feasible.

 There are multiple scenarios when a holding company may be useful.
-E-commerce may open a subsidiary for product lines to ease individual sales and isolate risk.
+An E-commerce company may open a subsidiary for product lines to ease individual sales and isolate risk.
 In the case of real estate investment, holding companies can separate the physical property from property management.
 This prevents catastrophic losses due to lawsuits.
-Families can use a holding company to manage incongruent interests and make it possible to file consolidated returns.
+Families can use a holding company to manage disparate interests and make it possible to file consolidated tax returns.
 Some people decide to use LLCs to pass on their assets instead of traditional estate planning.
 Any industry that has valuable assets, as well as risks, can use a holding company to minimize those risks.